vpickard/docker-ovs/README.md

 the ovsschema, and the hardwarevtep schema.

-Build and ovs 2.4 docker image
+Build an OVS 2.4.0 docker image
 ------------------------------

 	git clone https://github.com/vpickard/docker-ovs.git